GCOdeveloper/Mental-Health-Dataset/README.md

 # Contact

 This development belongs to the MentAI (Mental health Artificial Intelligence) project.
-As one of the project managers of the project, the main contact of the team is Noemí Merayo, whose e-mail address is as follows:
+The main contacts of the team is Noemí Merayo, Teresa Clara González Sanguino and Alba Ayuso Lanchares, whose e-mail addresses are as follows:

 noemer@uva.es
+clara.gonzalez.sanguino@uva.es
+alba.ayuso@uva.es